Zephaniah: In Christianity

 He is commemorated with the other minor prophets in the calendar of saints of the Armenian Apostolic Church on July 31.
 On the Eastern Orthodox liturgical calendar and in the Roman Martyrology, he is commemorated on December 3.

 His book is an inspiration for the hymn, Dies irae.

+In Islam

+In Islam, Safanyah (Arabic: صفني) is recognized by some scholars as a prophet sent to Bani-Israel, though he is not mentioned in the Quran and there are no authentic Hadiths about him.
+His story is known mainly through Israʼiliyyat and historical works like Ibn Kathir's Al-Bidaya wa l-Nihaya.
+Details about his life, family, and mission remain largely unknown in Islamic sources.